nikhilwani/nikhilwani.github.io/index.md

 </div>

 Thank you for stopping by.
 I am a second-year CS graduate student in the honors program at the [University of Southern California](https://www.usc.edu/) in sunny Los Angeles.
-My currently working on master's thesis that proposes new context-aware multidimensional dynamic representation for lexical complexity.
+I am currently working on my master's thesis that proposes new context-aware multidimensional dynamic representation for lexical complexity.
 My work currently achieves state-of-the-art on three NLP shared tasks: 1.
-Complex phrases detection, 2.
+Complex phrase detection, 2.
 Complex word detection and 3.
 Grammatical sentence correctness detection.

-Before joining USC, I spent two wonderful years as a Machine Learning Research Engineer in the [Department of Computer Science and Engineering](https://www.cse.iitb.ac.in/) at [IIT Bombay, India](https://www.iitb.ac.in/).
-I was advised by **[Dr. Pushpak Bhattachary](https://www.cse.iitb.ac.in/~pb/)** at the [Center for Language Technology](http://www.cfilt.iitb.ac.in/).
-My research broadly focuses on Machine Learning and Natural Language Understanding.
+Before joining USC, I spent two wonderful years as a Machine Learning Research Engineer in the [Department of Computer Science and Engineering](https://www.cse.iitb.ac.in/) at **[IIT Bombay, India](https://www.iitb.ac.in/)**.
+I was advised by [Dr. Pushpak Bhattachary](https://www.cse.iitb.ac.in/~pb/) at the [Center for Language Technology](http://www.cfilt.iitb.ac.in/).
+My research broadly focused on Machine Learning and Natural Language Understanding.
 I am also a ACM SIGCHI Scholar and have experience in Human Computer Interaction/ User Experience research.

  I want machines to not just ***learn***, but also ***understand*** complex ideas the way we do, especially with ***natural languages***.
 Last summer, I built a state-of-the-art [Contextually Complex Phrase detection]() system.